VegaL101/Setting-up-a-basic-home-lab/README.md

 Step 1:
 Downlaod and install VirtualBox.

 VirtualBox allows you create and run multiple virtual machines (VMs) simultaneously on a single physical computer.
-Below will be the link so you may download and install the software yourself
+Clicking the image below will you take you to their website so you may download and install the software yourself

 <a href="https://www.virtualbox.org/wiki/Downloads">![virtual box](https://github.com/user-attachments/assets/b3395578-653e-4109-b868-6272013de321))<a/>